cstolli/ember-test-utils/README.md

 ## Getting Started

 **ember-test-utils** provides a set of utilities to help you in testing Ember components.
+This library requires you use `ember-cli-mocha` and `ember-mocha` as your testing framework.

 Wether you're adding integration or unit tests, you can use `registryHelper` to stub out factories.
-This library requires you use `ember-cli-mocha` and `ember-mocha` as your testing framework.
+This is achieved by replacing the Ember resolver with a custom resolver that bypasses normal lookups.

 ### Using `registryHelper`

-`registryHelper` must be properly initialized with `beforeSetup` and destroyed with `teardown`
+`registryHelper` must be properly initialized with `beforeSetup` and destroyed with `teardown`.
+Calling `setup` on `registryHelper` will set up our custom resolver with `ember-mocha`'s `setResolver`.  `ember-mocha` will take care of the rest by registering the stubs you provided with Ember.

 ```js
 import {registryHelper} from 'ember-test-utils'